Create a campaign to deliver your message.

 The first key of your object will always be topic.
 The marketer can provide the relevant value of this key while configuring the campaign.
 The developer must use this value to access the right payload for that campaign.

-For example, if you want to change the carousel images for your users based on their language and favorite food, you can set the custom key-value pairs for this change.
+For example, if you want to change the carousel images for your users based on their language and favorite products, you can set the custom key-value pairs for this change.

 You can create the following types of messages: